Deterministic factoring with oracles: Introduction

 The use of \emph{oracles} allows us to abstract and encapsulate the availability of extra information about the number \(N\).
 It is thus a traditional way of trying to understand the difficulty of factoring.
-In this work, we consider factoring algorithms with access to the following oracles in particular: \begin{itemize} \item $\Phi$: on input $N$ returns $\varphi(N)$, the value of the Euler totient function (see~\S\ref{sec:oracle-phi}); \item $\Lambda$: on input $N$ returns $\lambda(N)$, the value of the Carmichael lambda function (see~\S\ref{sec:oracle-lambda}); \item $\ORDER$: on input $N$ and $a$ with \(\gcd(a,N) = 1\), returns the order of $a$ modulo $N$ (see~\S\ref{sec:oracle-order}). \end{itemize} We study the conditions under which these oracles can be used to factor $N$ deterministically, unconditionally, and in a time complexity better than exponential.
+In this work, we consider factoring algorithms with access to one of the following oracles (defined formally in~\S\ref{sec:oracle-defs}): \begin{itemize} \item $\Phi$: on input $N$ returns $\varphi(N)$, the value of the Euler totient function; \item $\Lambda$: on input $N$ returns $\lambda(N)$, the value of the Carmichael lambda function; \item $\ORDER$: on input $N$ and $a$ with \(\gcd(a,N) = 1\), returns the order of $a$ modulo~$N$; \item $\Sigma$: on input $N$ returns $\sigma(N)$, the sum of all positive divisors of $N$. \end{itemize} We study the conditions under which these oracles can be used to factor $N$ deterministically, unconditionally, and in a time complexity better than exponential, in the spirit of \cite[Rem$23_{86}$]{AdMc94}.

-The story of factoring with oracles began with Miller~\cite{Miller75} and Long~\cite{Long81}, who considered randomized factoring algorithms with access to \(\Phi\).
-Woll~\cite{Woll87} explored relationships between number-theoretic problems including factorization and the \(\Phi\) and \(\ORDER\) oracles.
-Recently, \`Zralek \cite{Zralek10} has shown that iterated calls to $\Phi$ allow deterministic factoring in subexponential time, after using Landau's algorithm to reduce to the squarefree case as in~\S\ref{sct:sqf}.
-In a different direction, Bach, Miller, and Shallit~\cite{BaMiSh86} showed that an oracle yielding the sum of the divisors of \(N\) allows efficient factoring.
+The story of factoring with oracles began with Miller~\cite{Miller75}, who proved the equivalence of $\Phi$ and factoring under ERH.
+Long~\cite{Long81} proved that factoring is randomly polynomially equivalent to computing orders.
+Woll~\cite{Woll87} explored relationships between number-theoretic problems including factorization and the \(\Phi\) and \(\ORDER\) oracles. \'Zra\l{}ek~\cite{Zralek10} has shown that almost all integers $N$ can be factored in deterministic polynomial time given $\varphi(N)$; also, iterated calls to $\Phi$ allow deterministic factoring in subexponential time, after using Landau's algorithm to reduce to the squarefree case (see \S\ref{sct:sqf}).
+This work was subsequently extended in~\cite{Zralek19} (using methods tangential to ours).

+In a different direction, Bach, Miller, and Shallit~\cite{BaMiSh86} showed that $\Sigma$ allows efficient randomized factoring (see~\S\ref{sec:randomized}).
 Chow~\cite{Chow15} has studied factoring with an oracle of a completely different nature, using coefficients of modular forms; this turns out to be very powerful, since it solves the integer factorization problem.